 Veo Camera Review

-This Veo camera review comes after two months of using the ai camera to capture several training sessions and 46 matches across 34 different teams ranging in format from 4v4, 7v7, 9v9, to 11v11.
+This Veo camera review comes after two months of using the ai camera to capture several training sessions and 65 matches across 41 different teams ranging in format from 4v4, 7v7, 9v9, to 11v11.
 If your team trains and plays at different complexes around town like ours then this soccer field camera is great because it’s more portable than a camera system like a Hi-Pod.
+Update January 2020, we’ve also used it now to record futsal and indoor soccer games as well.

 There are lightweight soccer camera poles like SVT Advantage you can use but the Veo camera is nice because you don’t have to manually follow the action – instead you set it on a tripod, hit start on your phone, and let it film your session or game while you watch or coach.